couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 Hence, none of this is compatible with the existing search interface `cluster.searchQuery(SearchQuery, SearchOptions)`.

-This takes us to a new API, `cluster.search(SearchRequest, SearchOptions)`, which has the flexibility to be able to perform traditional FTS and/or vector queries, and/or any future top-level queries.
+This takes us to a new API, `cluster.search(String indexName, SearchRequest, SearchOptions)`, which has the flexibility to be able to perform traditional FTS and/or vector queries, and/or any future top-level queries.

 The current `cluster.searchQuery()` API will not be deprecated at this time, given the volatility of this new feature.
 But the intent is that the new `cluster.search()` will ultimately be how new users perform any sort of FTS service query, including just a standard FTS `SearchQuery` without vector search.